FairwindsOps/insights-docs/docs/installation/ci/insights-ci-script.md

 Your repository will show up in the Insights UI once the script has been successfully run.

-## Step 4: Add a FAIRWINDS_TOKEN environment variable
+## Step 4: Add a FAIRWINDS_TOKEN Environment Variable
 You will need to store a unique Fairwinds Insights' token as an environment variable in your CI provider.
 This token is used for uploading results to Fairwinds Insights afte ra scan is complete.